- Not a substitute for professional veterinary help.

 Relaxed body movements

 You can tell a lot about your kitty’s mood by reading cat body language.
-A cat that stretches out, flops over, and exposes their belly is a cat who’s telling you they feel safe and secure around you and in their environment.
+A cat that stretches out, flops over, and exposes their belly is a cat who feels safe and secure around you and in their environment.
 It may not be an invitation for a tummy rub, though!

 Happy cat behavior also includes rubbing their faces and bodies on furniture and corners or even on you or other pets in the home.
-Cats do this to leave their scent but also to get your attention by being extra cute.
+Cats do this to leave their scent but also to get your attention.

 The loaf is another adorable cat pose that indicates a comfortable, relaxed kitty.
 In this position, cats tuck their front and back paws underneath their body, wrapping their tail around them, head upright.